aimlsa/PicassoPlus/README.md

-This project page is based on the [Academic Project Page Template](https://github.com/eliahuhorwitz/Academic-project-page-template).
+This project page is created from the [Academic Project Page Template](https://github.com/eliahuhorwitz/Academic-project-page-template).